ibm-cloud-docs/watsonxdata/spark-table-maint.md

 **Applies to** : [Spark engine]{: tag-blue}

-You can perform Iceberg table maintenance operations by submitting a Spark application with the help of IBM Cloud Pak for Data Command Line Interface (IBM `cpdctl`).
+You can submit a Spark application with the help of IBM Cloud Pak for Data Command Line Interface (IBM `cpdctl`).
 The `sparkjob` utility available in the IBM `cpdctl` allows you to submit, list and get the details of a Spark application.
 {: shortdesc}